gpoudel/GildedRose-Refactoring-Kata/README.md

 ```
 - A SellIn value (denotes the number of days till the item needs to be sold)
 - A Quality value (denotes the value of the item)
-- At the end of each day the system lowers the SellIn value and changes the Qality by a certain delta (positive or negative, this depends on type of item)
+- At the end of each day the system:
+    1. lowers the SellIn value and
+    2. changes the Qality by a certain delta (positive or negative, this depends on type of item)
 ```

 2. At the moment the business sells the following types of items: